BioBoost/object-oriented-programming-using-java/exercises/basic.md

 ### A resistor model

 Create a class that simulates the behavior of a resistor.
 You should be able to only set the resistance once through a constructor of the class.
+This means that the resistance cannot change after an object of the Resistor class has been created.

 ![Resistor](img/resistor.jpg)

-You should also supply methods to set the current that passes through the resistor.
+You should supply methods to set the current that passes through the resistor.
 In this case the resulting voltage is calculated using U = I x R.

 It should also be possible to change the voltage that is applied across the resistor.
 In that case the resulting current through the resistor should be calculated using I = U / R.

+You should make sure that the created objects are in a valid state at all times.
+This means if the current changes, the voltage should also change and vice versa.

 Make sure to choose floating point values for all attributes of the resistor class.